It's no secret that sitting in a standard chair for long periods of time can (will?) ruin your back. But, some of us have to learn it the hard way.

 *(You can click those links above to jump ahead to my suggestions.
 Or, read on to learn more about how ergonomic kneeling chairs work and what to look for.)

-How & Why Kneeling Chairs Work
+Why Kneeling Chairs For Back Pain

 What's wrong with sitting in a regular office chair?
 They're comfy and supportive, right?